If you’re pregnant, you may be wondering whether it’s safe to have the Covid-19 vaccine.

 The RCOG says you can choose whether to have the second dose of AstraZeneca in pregnancy or defer until after pregnancy, although a second dose is recommended to ensure maximum protection against Covid-19.

 Use the RCOG’s decision aid on vaccination in pregnancy to help you decide what to do.
+You can also visit the RCOG Covid vaccination hub, which has information and guidance on Covid-19 vaccines, pregnancy, fertility and breastfeeding.

 What side effects might I experience?